- T. Rex (President)Codosaurus, LLC1990 - PRESENT

 - Won a Certificate of Achievement for Outstanding Service and Performance.

-- Won a spot award for rescuing the company's reputation with a disgruntled client, which resulted in at least one man-year of additional business.
+- Won a spot award for rescuing the company's reputation with a disgruntled client, which resulted in multiple man-years of additional business.
 Traveled to Charleston, SC to pair-TDD with their team lead many times.

-- Fixed and enhanced a static analyzer that inspected many different languages.
+- Fixed and enhanced a static analyzer that inspected many different languages, in C.

 - Fixed and enhanced a static analyzer that inspected binaries, not human-readable source code.